phuang1024/phuang1024/no_java.md

   easily understand and use libraries.
 As stated in [this StackOverflow post][so], good documentation needs examples.
 Luckily, many Python packages have good examples.
 However, JavaDoc, the Java documentation tool, simply generates docs of the methods of each class.
-This makes it difficult to provide good examples.
+This makes it difficult to provide good examples in a way that is easy to follow for someone new to a library.
 * Some people believe that Python is inferior because it depends on C and C++.
 Yes, it is inferior if you don't use the language at all.
 The power of Python is in it's flexibility, as described above.
 Compare two APIs in Java and Python, and see which